szczyglis-dev/py-gpt/docs/source/extending.rst

 To integrate your own model or provider into **PyGPT**, you can also reference the classes located in the ``pygpt_net.provider.llms``.
 These samples can act as an more complex example for your custom class.
 Ensure that your custom wrapper class includes two essential methods: ``chat`` and ``completion``.
 These methods should return the respective objects required for the model to operate in ``chat`` and ``completion`` modes.

-Every single LLM provider (wrapper) inherits from ``BaseLLM`` class and can provide 3 components: provider for LangChain, provider for LlamaIndex, and provider for Embeddings.
+Every single LLM provider (wrapper) inherits from ``BaseLLM`` class and can provide 2 components: provider for LlamaIndex, and provider for Embeddings.

 Adding a custom vector store provider
 -------------------------------------